Let’s get to the bottom of this once and for all…

 Here’s a little more: purchasing your tickets in advance doesn’t mean you have to buy them weeks ahead of time.
 You literally can be standing in the line pictured above, call Universal’s ticket line at 407-224-7840, and buy your tickets.
-This counts as an advance purchase, so you’ll save the $20 per person, and you can get out of the regular ticket line and use the electronic Will Call Kiosks to quickly print your tickets.
+This counts as an advance purchase, so you’ll save the money, and you can get out of the regular ticket line and use the electronic Will Call Kiosks to quickly print your tickets.

 That’s one tiny example of how you can save time and money, and have a better vacation, by doing your homework ahead of time.
 We’ve got so much more expert advice in the OI Universal Center, it’s a little insane (you can see the full Universal Center table of contents here).